Conceptual Views of Neural Networks: A Framework for Neuro-Symbolic Analysis

-This definition allows for constructing human comprehensible explanations given a background ontology, e.g., in form of human annotations of the objects or classes.
-We exemplify that in \cref{fig:views} using the formal context $\Scon_{N}$ that employs interpretable features $S_{m_1},\dotsc, S_{m_l}$.
+This definition allows for constructing human-comprehensible explanations given a background ontology, e.g., from human annotations, ontological databases, or from concept-based explanations.
+We exemplify this in \cref{fig:views} using the formal context $\Scon_{N}$ that employs interpretable features $S_{m_1},\dotsc, S_{m_l}$.
 We provide more details in \cref{sec:abductive}.
-Suitable threshold values $\delta_{\mathbb{W}},\delta_{\mathbb{O}}$ depend on the architecture of the to be analyzed NN model.
-For example, if the activation function is ReLu, the neuron's co-domain is positive.
+Suitable threshold values $\delta_{\mathbb{W}},\delta_{\mathbb{O}}$ depend on the architecture of the NN model under analysis.
+For example, if the activation function is ReLU, the neuron's co-domain is positive.
 Thus it becomes difficult to determine a reasonable $\delta$ for negative symbols $\bar{N}$, as studied in~\cref{sec:symb-con-view}.